 In July we tried again and…two weeks later, as my partner would describe it, there was a high pitched giggle and laughter that came out of the bathroom as I walked out grinning with a home pregnancy test in my hand showing two pink lines.
 My period was due on that day, it was Saturday, and it didn’t show up so I did the test.
 My temperature was also not dropping so pregnancy was possible.

 At that point I need to make sure the pregnancy was not ectopic and wanted to get an ultrasound.
-As we were traveling when I got pregnant and I was not going to be back home for few weeks I called my gynecologist in Switzerland to check if its ok to wait, and he said it was fine.
+As we were traveling when I got pregnant and I was not going to be back home for few weeks I called my gynecologist in Switzerland to check if it’s ok to wait, and he said it was fine.

 Still a bit nervous when I was 5 weeks along, I asked my dad – who’s a radiologist – to do an abdominal ultrasound to put my nerves at ease – on this small island in the Adriatic sea where our family meets each year.
-So off we went to a local medical centre for a quick ultrasound and the pregnancy was in the uterus.
+So off we went to a local medical center for a quick ultrasound and the pregnancy was in the uterus.
 This put me at ease for the time being until at 9 weeks my OBGYN showed me the heartbeat.

 I was very strict with my diet and lifestyle and supplements during the whole pregnancy and especially during the first trimester.
 The first trimester was hard from a psychological point of view as I was working and have had many clients who miscarried at the weeks I was currently pregnant.
-In the end it all went well and in April 2016 I gave birth to my beautiful daughter.
+In the end, it all went well and in April 2016, I gave birth to my beautiful daughter.